pingcap/docs/production-deployment-using-tiup.md

     /home/tidb/.tiup/components/cluster/v0.4.3/cluster
     ```

-### Step 3: Mount the data disk ext4 filesystem with options on the Target Machines that deploy TiKV
+### Step 3: Mount the data disk ext4 filesystem with options on the target machines that deploy TiKV

 > **Note:**
 >
-> It is recommended to use the EXT4 file system format for the data directory of the Target Machines that deploy TiKV.
+> It is recommended to use the EXT4 file system format for the data directory of the target machines that deploy TiKV.
 Compared with the XFS file system format, we support more deployment cases that use the EXT4 file system format.
 >
 > **For the production environment, use the EXT4 file system format.**

-Log in to the Target Machines using the `root` user account.
+Log in to the target machines using the `root` user account.

 Format your data disks to the ext4 filesystem and add the `nodelalloc` and `noatime` mount options to the filesystem.
 It is required to add the `nodelalloc` option, or else the TiUP deployment cannot pass the test.
 The `noatime` option is optional.